 “More recently, now that society is gaining heightened awareness around gender diversity, there are people who are female-bodied and present more feminine than masculine who identify ‘Daddy’ or ‘Femme Daddy,’” she explains.
 “Again, they typically identify as dominant, they may or may not be older, and their partner(s) can be adults of any gender.”

 So how does one get to this point in the first place?
-How does the “Daddy” affinity take root?
+How does the “Daddy” meaning take root?

 Besides, the whole “Daddy” thing isn’t even the most hardcore kind of kink out there.
 Not by a long shot.